rkhera04/Book-Recommendations/README.md

 The recommendation engine ranks papers based on **cosine similarity** of their vectorized abstract content, and the front-end is powered by a **Streamlit web app** for an intuitive user experience.

 ## File Descriptions
+- Modeling:

-1. **vectorize.py**:
+   -  **vectorize.py**:
       - Preprocesses text using tokenization, lemmatization, and removing stop words.
       - Vectorizes text using pre-trained `SentenceTransformer` embeddings.
       - Ranks abstracts based on cosine similarity.
+- Webscraping:

-2. **webscrape.py**:
+   - **webscrape.py**:
       - Uses Selenium and BeautifulSoup to scrape research paper metadata from IEEE Xplore.
       - Extracts titles, authors, year, conference/journal names, and abstracts.
       - Saves the scraped data in a CSV file.
+   - **publications.csv**:
+      - CSV file conatining webscraped data

+- front_end:
-3. **website.py**:
+   - **website.py**:
       - Streamlit web interface where users can input a query and receive paper recommendations.
       - Allows filtering by author, year, and publisher.

 ## Web Scraping
 The webscrape.py file uses Selenium to automate the retrieval of research papers from IEEE Xplore.
 It scrapes the following data for each paper: